kimbring2/gym-stratego/README.md

 # Introduction
-An OpenAI Gym for Stratego board game to benchmark Reinforcement Learning algorithms
+An OpenAI Gym for the Python implementaion of the [Stratego board game](https://github.com/JeroenKools/gpfj) to benchmark Reinforcement Learning algorithms.
+Thank you for the [JeroenKools](https://github.com/JeroenKools).

 # Install
 ```